Antoon Verlegh

-Antonius Wilhelmus Verlegh (29 March 1896 – 12 March 1960), known as Antoon Verlegh and Rat Verlegh was a Dutch football player and administrator who is best known for his association with NAC Breda, whose Rat Verlegh Stadion is named in his honour.
-Antoon Verlegh was a player, trainer, editor, secretary, member of the board, vice chairman and chairman of honour at NAC Breda.
-He also had several important positions at the KNVB and he was considered to be one of the football icons in The Netherlands until the 1950s.
+Antonius Wilhelmus "Antoon" Verlegh (29 March 1896 – 12 March 1960), also known as Rat Verlegh, was a Dutch football player and administrator who is best known for his association with NAC Breda, whose Rat Verlegh Stadion is named in his honour.
+Verlegh was a player, coach, editor, secretary, member of the board, vice chairman and chairman of honour at NAC Breda.
+He also had several important positions at the KNVB and he was considered to be one of the football icons in the Netherlands until the 1950s.

 Club career

-During his entire football career, Antoon Verlegh played for NAC Breda.
+During his entire football career, Verlegh played for NAC Breda.
 He was involved in this football club from the day it was founded until his death in 1960.

 Early years

-Rat Verlegh was born in het Ginneken, now a part of Breda.
+Verlegh was born in het Ginneken, now a part of Breda.
 At the age of 10 Verlegh founded the Ginnekensche Voetbal Vereniging (GVV).
 At this time Antoon Verlegh was nicknamed 'De Rat' (English: The Rat) because of his quick play and moves.
 In 1908 Verlegh joined NOAD.
 In 1912 NOAD and ADVENDO merged to form NAC Breda, for whom Verlegh, at the age of 17, immediately began playing in the first team.